Tecna UK’s Ultimate Trade Show Checklist to Make Sure You Ace Your Next Show

 Make sure your design gives off the brand image you want people to receive and always question your design.
 Should your display have soft lines, be curvy, or incorporate dynamic angles?
 Does it reflect the brand?
-Does it flow?
 Does the stand design enable you to have the conversations you need to have?
 These are the questions you should be asking.

 Forward-set shelving and in-set shelving are two options for displaying your products.
 You could do something like we did for our Marketing Week Live 2019 exhibition stand and set your shelving behind doors.
 It’ll pique interest and encourage people to step onto your stand to find out what lies behind.

 Platforms and podiums are another effective way to showcase your offering.
 They’re perfect for larger products.
 Some of our partners have used podiums to showcase aircraft propellers and state-of-the-art drones.
 Put your product front and centre.

 Print graphics that make sense for your stand.
 Materials range from tension fabric, to Foamex and semi-rigid PVC.
 If you opt for a tension fabric, you could suspend lighting behind it to create a light box effect.
 Your graphic artwork should incorporate your logo, brand colours and a standout brand message.

 Counters are a trade show staple.
 They can double up as greeting desks and information points, and you can integrate screens into the surface for an interactive countertop.
 You can also integrate beer taps and mini fridges into them.
 Better still, your counters can be wrapped in graphics so they’ll work to reinforce the branding used on the rest of your display.